tldr-pages/tldr/pages/linux/runuser.md

 `runuser {{user}} -l -s /bin/sh`

-- Preserve the entire environment of root (if running by root).
-Ignore when having option `--login`:
+- Preserve the entire environment of root (only if `--login` is not specified):

 `runuser {{user}} --preserve-environment -c '{{command}}'`